Fahd-O/PostgreSQL/ReadMe.md

 ## Notes

 - The **"SQL for Data Analysis"** course on Udacity includes a range of topics like SQL joins, aggregations, subqueries, window functions, and performance tuning.
 This repository currently reflects only the foundational concepts that I have practiced, with plans for future additions as I progress through the course.
+I started the  course on Sun, 10th March 2024, 10:08:30 AM... still currently on it as time permits.